 Dogs do not remember their mistakes.
 If your dog left a pile of poop on the floor 6 hours ago, punishing him for that will not help.
 He will never remember that he left poop behind and will not be able to connect the consequences to the punishment.

 The best way to train your dog is to catch them in the act.
 If you spot him pooping on the floor, you should give punishment immediately to let him know that it is wrong.

 3.Dog Obedience Training – Avoid Violent punishments.

 Dogs also do not understand shouting.
 Shouting to your dog is just an indication that you are out of control.
-The dog will be constantly afraid of any outbursts and will not be able to obey commands.
+The dog will be always afraid of any outbursts and will not be able to obey commands.

 4. Make Your Command Short and Consistent